every ubuntu wallpaper

 Ubuntu 12.04 ‘Precise Pangolin’

-Since the default background for Ubuntu 12.04 LTS would be seen for 5 years (LTS releases had previously only been supported for 3 years), Ubuntu’s design team kicked things up a gear.
-The steely cold purples of the 3 prior entries were swapped for a warmer, more welcoming hue.
+As the default background in Ubuntu 12.04 would be seen for 5 years (LTS releases were previously supported for 3 years) Ubuntu’s design team swapped the steely cold purple tones used in the previous 3 wallpapers for a warmer, more welcoming hue — same design, but less austere.

 Ubuntu 12.10 ‘Quantal Quetzal’

-After 5 years of largely indistinguishable drapes the default wallpaper in Ubuntu 12.10 was… A shock.
-It wasn’t a thematic departure as such (the orange and purple gradient remains) but the dark splodge that sits so prominent was likened to a macro shot of someone’s nostril…
+After 5 years of barely distinguishable drapes the default wallpaper in Ubuntu 12.10 was a shock.
+It wasn’t a thematic departure as such (still an orange and purple gradient) but it had a dark splodge in it.
+A few folks likened this to a close-up photo of someone’s nostril…

 Ubuntu 13.04 ‘Raring Ringtail’

-Usually, the Ubuntu 13.04 background was revealed super early in the development cycle.
+Unusually the Ubuntu 13.04 background was revealed super early in the development cycle.
 Was there a reason for it?
-Some cheekily suggested it was because it was simply the 12.10 wallpaper flipped vertically…
+Some suggested it was the 12.10 wallpaper flipped vertically.
+Either way, the “nostril” (as it became unaffectionately known) is better best forgotten…

 Ubuntu 13.10 ‘Saucy Salamander’